arf2004/raspberrypi-motion/README.md

+# Raspberry Pi Motion Following Camera Project #

+## Overview ##
+raspberrypi-motion is a project that implements a motion tracking network pan and tilt camera and takes advantage of several main pieces of software:

-# RaspberryPi-Buildroot (aka the Bsquask SDK) #
+- RaspberryPi-Buildroot (aka the Bsquask SDK)

-The objective of this project is to provide an SDK and root file system for the Raspberry Pi that is lightweight and takes full advantage of the hardware available.
-The resulting image produced is small Linux distribution known as Bsquask.

-The Bsquask SDK provides a GCC 4.6.3 toolchain for building armv6 binaries with the hard-float ABI, as well as bootloaders, kernel image, rootfs, and development sysroot for the Raspberry Pi.
+- motion - A software motion detector.
+- raspberrypi-pwm - DMA based PWM for driving servos.

+The hardware involved includes:
+- Raspberry Pi B
+- Raspberry Pi Camera v1.3
+- Pan and Tilt Camera Mount
+- 2 Micro RC Servos
+- 3.3v External Power Supply

-## Getting and building the Bsquask SDK ##
+## Building ##
 Clone the RaspberryPi-BuildRoot project into your local code directory:
-`cd ~/Code/`
-`git clone git://github.com/nezticle/RaspberryPi-BuildRoot.git BuildRoot`
+`git clone git@github.com:digitalpeer/raspberrypi-motion.git`

-Create the directory where you want your SDK to be built:
-`export BSQUASK_DIR=/opt/bsquask`
-`mkdir -p $BSQUASK_DIR`
+`git checkout raspberrypi-motion`

 Enter the BuildRoot directory and generate a Makefile for your SDK:
-`cd BuildRoot`
+`cd raspberrypi-motion`
-`make raspberrypi_defconfig O=$BSQUASK_DIR`
+`make raspberrypi-motion_defconfig`
 You may be missing some build dependancies (flex, bison, etc...) but you will be warned about what packages you need to install if this is the case.
 If you are using ubuntu the following command should install all needed dependancies:
 `sudo apt-get install flex bison texinfo mercurial git-core`

-Change to your SDK directory and and start the build (this can take a few hours the first time).
+Now start the build (this can take a few hours the first time).
-`cd $BSQUASK_DIR`
 `make`
 *Do not use the -j option with this Makefile!
 The optimum number of make jobs is determined by BuildRoot, and overriding this with the -j flag here breaks the build system.